luckylooke/dragular/readme.markdown

 Have you ever wanted a drag and drop library that just works?
 That actually understands where to place the elements when they are dropped?
 That doesn't need you to do a zillion things to get it to work?
 Well, so did [Nicolas Bevacqua](https://github.com/bevacqua) and I have forked it into angular module!

-<b>Actual version 1.0.3 is made from dragula 1.6.1 and tested with angular 1.4.1.</b>
+<b>Actual version 1.0.3 is based on dragula 1.6.1 and tested with angular 1.4.1.</b>

 # What I have done